Skip to Content

 YouTube video

-One of the largest sharks found close to Virginia beaches is the scalloped hammerhead shark.
-Although it it’s one of the biggest in the area, it’s one of the tiniest hammerhead sharks that can reach a maximum length of 8.2 feet.
+Another massive shark found along the Virginia beaches is the scalloped hammerhead shark.
+Although it it’s one of the biggest in the area, it’s one of the smallest hammerhead sharks, with a maximum length of 8.2 feet.

-However, some scalloped hammerhead shark specimens have grown to be over 10 feet long!
-You probably won’t see it close to Virginia’s coasts for the majority of the year.
+However, some scalloped hammerhead sharks have grown to over 10 feet in length!
+You probably won’t see it close to Virginia’s coasts for most of the year.

 In fact, it’s unlikely that you’ll frequently see them close to any coasts.
-They are deep-water oceanic sharks that live and prosper there.
-They will, though, go inland to benefit from the shoals during the breeding season.
+They prefer deep-water oceans and live and prosper there.
+They will, though, go inland to take advantage of the shoals during the breeding season.

 Furthermore, the metabolic rates of scalloped hammerhead sharks are high.
 It implies that they may require more food than certain other varieties of sharks.